char/side/README.md

 ## Build Manifest

-The *build manifest* resides in `build.ts` and is comprised of two functions:
+The *build manifest* resides in `build.ts` and is comprised of three functions:

 ```typescript
 export async function init(ctx) => void;